Central banks fret stimulus efforts are falling short

 But the BoE’s chief economist, Andy Haldane, who has long been gloomy about the chances of a sustainable recovery, said the world might in fact be sinking into a new phase of the financial crisis - this time caused by emerging markets.

-In a speech on Friday that summed up the dilemma for many central banks, he said policymakers had a lot less room for maneuver than in the past.
+In a speech on Friday that summed up the dilemma for many central banks, he said policymakers had a lot less room for manoeuvre than in the past.

 Haldane pointed out that the Bank of England’s next move might be to cut its rates below their record low 0.5 percent rather than proceed with a hike as widely expected.
 But even when interest rates do start to rise, he warned they could be pulled back again to near zero by future problems.